lux4rd0/weatherflow-dashboards-aio/README.md

 remote-socket/remote-rest <- weatherflow-collector -> InfluxDB

+A live set of dashboards using this collector [are available](https://labs.lux4rd0.com/weatherflow-collector/) for you to try out.

 ## Getting Started

 The project is built around a pre-configured Docker stack containing the following containers: